pixielabs/devise-recognisable/README.md

 `bundle exec rake release`, which will create a git tag for the version, push git commits and tags, and push the `.gem` file to [rubygems.org](https://rubygems.org).

+## Debug Mode

+We use Rollbar to report unrecognised requests in Debug mode.
+If you are running devise_recognise in debug mode, you will need to run `gem install rollbar`.

 ## Contributing

 Bug reports and pull requests are welcome on GitHub at